pearsedarcy/tournament-brackets/README.md

 18. Watch the build log to see if any errors occur.
 19. If all is successful you will see a green tick and the words 'Your app was successfully deployed', if not, see above.
 20. Click the 'View' Button to see the live deployed version of your app.

+## Retrospective
+In retrospect, I should have used an Object Orientated Programming (OOP) to create the data model for the project.
+I would have instanciated a class of a tournament.

 ## Credits
 ### Resources Used